Introduction to Machine Learning for the Sciences: Supervised Learning with Neural Networks

+Note that, as is usually done, we penalize only the weights of the neural network, such that the sums above run over all weights $W_j$ of the network.
+Finally, while we can in principle set different $\lambda$ for each layer, it is common to use one for the whole network.

-where the sum runs again over all weights $W_j$ of the network.
-As for the linear models, $L2$ regularization shrinks all parameters symmetrically, whereas $L1$-regularization usually causes a subset of parameters to vanish.
-For this reason, the method is also called \emph{weight decay}.
+As for the linear models, $L2$ regularization shrinks all parameters symmetrically, whereas $L1$ regularization usually causes a subset of parameters to vanish, a property often used for feature selection.
+For this reason, both methods are also referred to as \emph{weight decay} .
 Either way, both $L1$ and $L2$ regularizations restrict the expressiveness of the neural network, thus encouraging it to learn generalizable features rather than overfitting specific features of the data set.

 The weights are commonly initialized with small values and increase during training.
 This naturally limits the capacity of the network, because for very small weights it effectively acts as a linear model (when one approximates the activation function by a linear function).
 Only once the weights become bigger, the network explores its nonlinearity.